S. S. Sivasankar

 S. S. Sivasankar is an Indian politician and writer from the Dravida Munnetra Kazhagam (DMK).
 He has represented Andimadam (2006–11), and Kunnam (2011–16; 2021-) constituencies in Tamil Nadu Legislative Assembly.
-From 7 May 2021 to 29 March 2022, he served as Minister for the Welfare of Backward, Most Backward and Denotified Communities in the Council of Ministers under M.K.
+He served as Tamil Nadu's Minister for the Welfare of Backward, Most Backward and Denotified Communities (2021-22) and Minister for Transport (2022-26) in the Council of Ministers under M.K.
 Stalin.
-On 29 March 2022, he assumed charge as the State's Minister for Transport.

 Sivasankar has authored three books: Makkaludan En Anubavangal (or Makkalodu Naan) (2015), Chozhan Raja Prapthi (2019), and Thozhar Chozhan (2019).

 Early life

 Sivasankar was born on 24 March 1969 in the village of Devanur near Andimadam in present-day Ariyalur district, Tamil Nadu.
 His father S. Sivasubramanian was an ardent supporter of the Dravidian movement and was instrumental in strengthening the DMK in the district.
 Sivasankar's mother is Sivarajeshwari.

 After attending Andimadam Government School, Sivasankar studied Bachelor of Engineering in the Department of Electrical and Electronics Engineering at Annamalai University.
 After graduating in 1991, he worked for a private company in Bangalore until 1993.